Are You Ready to be the Voice for a Child Who Needs You?

 To become an advocate:

 CASA CIS has been appointing specially trained volunteers to abused and neglected children since 1994.
-Currently, CASA CIS is serving over 500 children in 2 Court jurisdictions (Greater Prince William including Manassas City and Manassas Park and Fauquier which encompasses Fauquier, Rappahannock and Loudoun Counties).
+Currently, CASA CIS is serving over 300 children in three Court jurisdictions (Greater Prince William including Manassas City and Manassas Park Fauquier, Rappahannock and Warren Counties).
 CASA plays an integral part in assuring that children do not become lost in our court system and that permanency laws are followed.

 The CASA program is dedicated to the premise that all children are entitled to grow up in a safe and loving home.
 The CASA program is committed to reunification of child/children with their biological family, when that home can be made safe for the child/children.
 Most important is the CASA’s role in ensuring that all decisions regarding the child are in their best interest.